Jamel Akbar

-Jamel Akbar (born 26 May 1954, Taif, Hijaz, Saudi Arabia) is an architect, educator, and theorist.
+Jamel Akbar (born 26 May 1954) is an architect, educator, and theorist.
 His theoretical contributions are in the field of the built environment.
 His major contribution is in measuring the quality of the built environment through concepts such as responsibility, control, ownership and interventions.
 His work concentrates on humans' and properties’ rights among individuals, institutions and the State.
 By comparing such rights in different cultures he developed conclusions concerning economic and social settings and their ramifications on the quality of the built environment.

 Biography

-Jamel Akbar studied architecture at King Saud University, Saudi Arabia from 1972-1977.
-Then he went to Massachusetts Institute of Technology from 1978-1984 where he had both M.Arch.A.S. and Ph.D. degrees.
+Akbar was born in Taif, Hejaz, Saudi Arabia.
+He studied architecture at King Saud University, Saudi Arabia from 1972 to 1977.
+Then he went to Massachusetts Institute of Technology from 1978 to 1984, where he had both M.Arch.A.S. and Ph.D. degrees.
 During his studies at MIT, he had the chance to teach several courses with Prof N. John Habraken and Stanford Anderson.